Zazalt/Docker/README.md

     default:
         - step:
             script:
-                # PostgreSQL - start it
+                # PostgreSQL - start it.
+You can use - username: zazalt, password: zazalt, db: zazaltdb
                 - /etc/init.d/postgresql start

                 # MySQL - start it and create a new user and database